 Other Risks for Penny Stock Traders

 Besides the single biggest risk for penny stock traders, there are other common pitfalls to watch out for and risks that you should be aware of.
-The good news is that you can easily avoid the following dangers, just by being aware of them.
+The good news is that we can help you avoid many of these risks.

 Low tradability, low visibility, hype, delistings, dilution, equity risk, market risk...

-Solution: Stick to trading penny stocks listed on the premiere exchanges (Nasdaq SmallCap, Nasdaq National, AMEX, and some OTC-BB.
+The Solution: Stick to trading penny stocks listed on the premiere exchanges (Nasdaq SmallCap, Nasdaq National, AMEX, and some OTC-BB.
 Avoid most OTC-BB and all Pink Sheet stocks).
 The larger and more established markets have higher requirements with regards to financial reporting.

 Solution: Make sure you do your own due diligence on the companies, or get leads about great penny stock companies from a proven newsletter or service.
 The best scenario involves doing your own research on penny stocks that you have been alerted to through a professional service, and only getting involved after you have looked into the company.

 One of the aspects of our business here at peterleeds.com is that our core values are largely derived from our unbiased guarantee and our committment to help our subscribers make money.